 Cat was born in Calama, a city in the Atacama Desert in north of Chile.
 At 8 years old, she immigrated with her family to Saskatchewan to escape the Pinochet regime.
 She completed her Bachelor of Fine Arts at University of Saskatchewan.
 Her experience growing up in an isolated Saskatchewan town manifested a severe eating disorder.
 Her amplified feelings of guilt, isolation and loneliness, provided the initial conduit for her creative expression.
 Her road to recovery inspires her current work with concepts of rebirth, resurrection and transformation.
 It’s important for Cat to feel the movement of her body while in a creative space.
 She works on the floor rather than using an easel.
 In her own words “I observe each mark, colour and texture in search for a pattern.
 If I don’t see a pattern I keep moving… [this]… allows me to surrender to the act itself similar to what a dancer feels when they connect to a song.
 It’s the movement that is now the conduit to the creative process.

-Angela Seear is a contemporary painter based in Vancouver, BC.
+Angela Seear is a contemporary landscape painter based at Octopus Studios in Vancouver.
 Focusing mainly on landscapes, she creates emotive scenes through the use of color and layering.
-Angela is inspired by light and color, how they relate to each other and create different moods.
+Angela is inspired by color and how certain combinations create different moods.
 We all have reactions and relationships to color and she strives to bring greater meaning into her work by exploring these combinations and the feelings they produce.
 Straddling the line between abstraction, expressionism and realism, her work allows the viewer to be drawn into all aspects of the subject.
 Born in the UK but raised in many different countries, she brings her many views of the world into her painting.
 Her work focuses on landscapes, abstracts and nudes.

 Originally from Poland, Beata Kacy is the creator and founder of Soigne, Octopus Studios and it’s 20 resident Artists.
 Soigne is the place where just about anyone’s artistic fantasies and crafting desires can be fulfilled.
 With over 14 years of digital media experience, Beata has worked in many domains including software, interactive touchscreen, web, and over 8 years specifically in the console and casual gaming markets.
 With a Master’s Degree in Marketing Management and a Bachelor in Computer Science.
 Beata further honoured her artistic sense by attending Vancouver Film School and graduated with Certificate of Excellence.
 She is also a graduate from Emily Carr University where she studied Fine Arts in Practice.
 She holds a Precious Metal Clay Teachers Certificate by Rio Grande and Hadar Jacobson Art in Metal Clay Accreditation Program.
 Mexico in San Miguel Allende, San Francisco, Seattle and Vancouver are some of the places she took her training in Jewellery making.
 After moving to Vancouver in 2001 she discovered her new passions and followed it with Skiing Instructor under CSIA-Canadian Ski Instructor Alliance, as well as Rock Climbing Instructor under ACMG-Association of Canadian Mountain Guides.
 As a Certified Rescue Scuba Diver Beata discovered her interest in human body motion under the water and she established her Underwater Photography project.
 She pursues her life’s bliss in the outdoors, finding art, in all its forms, wherever she goes.
 A bohemian at heart, most of her life was spent studying, experimenting with, and learning the behaviors of different media.
 You can often see her expressing her creative passions on the streets of Vancouver with a camera, or in her art studio making jewelry and teaching.
 She has cultivated her artistic outlook during her travels around the ancient globe.